stream-innovations/medusa-customized/README.md

 ##### What is StreamCOMMERCE?
 StreamCOMMERCE is an e-commerce platform that embraces the concept of headless architecture, separating the front-end presentation layer from the back-end business logic.
 It leverages MedusaJS, an open-source JavaScript framework specifically designed for building scalable and customizable e-commerce applications.
 With StreamCOMMERCE, businesses can create unique, branded, and immersive shopping experiences while enjoying the flexibility to adapt and integrate with various front-end technologies.

+StreamCOMMERCE is an open-source commerce solution, offering reusable modules for bespoke applications, leveraging modern tech for scalability and control, ideal for brands seeking customization and innovation. stream-protocol/stream-commerce-apps

 ##### Key Features of StreamCOMMERCE:
 Headless Flexibility: StreamCOMMERCE allows businesses to decouple the front-end and back-end, enabling the freedom to build engaging user interfaces using any modern front-end technology such as React, Vue.js, or Angular.
 This flexibility empowers developers to craft highly tailored and optimized shopping experiences.